 Accounting standards establish a minimum threshold for recognizing, and a process for measuring, the benefits of income tax return positions in financial statements.
-The Company's gross liability for unrecognized tax benefits was \$0.2 million and \$1.3 million as of March 31, 2022 and December 31, 2021, respectively.
+The Company's gross liability for unrecognized tax benefits was \$1.3 million as of March 31, 2021 and December 31, 2020.
 The total amount of unrecognized tax benefits is not expected to significantly increase or decrease within the next twelve months.

 The Company recognizes interest and penalties related to unrecognized tax benefits as a component of the income tax provision.
-Accrued interest on unrecognized tax benefits was \$24 thousand and \$238 thousand as of March 31, 2022 and December 31, 2021, respectively.
-The gross unrecognized tax benefit is recorded within accounts payable, accrued expenses, and other in the Company's unaudited condensed consolidated statements of financial condition.
+Accrued interest on uncertain tax positions was \$0.2 million as of March 31, 2021 and December 31, 2020.
+The gross unrecognized tax benefit is recorded within accounts payable, accrued expenses, and other in the Company's Unaudited Condensed Consolidated Statements of Financial Condition.

 In the normal course of business, Artisan is subject to examination by federal and certain state, local and foreign tax regulators.
-As of March 31, 2022, U.S. federal income tax returns filed for the years 2018 through 2020 are open and therefore subject to examination.
-State, local, and foreign income tax returns filed are generally subject to examination from 2017 to 2020.
+As of March 31, 2021, U.S. federal income tax returns filed for the years 2017 through 2019 are open and therefore subject to examination.
+State, local, and foreign income tax returns filed are generally subject to examination from 2016 to 2019.